 Data collection

-We sourced the latest STEPS survey data for six SEARs—Bangladesh, Maldives, Myanmar, Nepal, Sri Lanka, and Timor-Leste—from25 https://extranet.who.int/ncdsmicrodata/index.php/catalog/.
+We sourced the latest STEPS survey data for six SEARs—Bangladesh, Maldives, Myanmar, Nepal, Sri Lanka, and Timor-Lest 25.
 Out of 12 potential countries, we focused on these six for our study.
 These countries were selected based on meeting our inclusion criteria and having current standard STEPS data.
 Some countries were excluded either because WHO did not conduct a STEPS survey in those areas, or their data was not available in the public domain, lacked sufficient data, and relevant variables, and had unreported non-response rates.
-Additionally, some survey reports were either not publicly accessible or not in English.

 Selected NCD outcome variables

-We examined three categories of outcome variables: raised blood pressure (hypertension), raised blood glucose (diabetes), and raised total blood cholesterol (hypercholesterolemia).
+We examined three categories of outcome variables: raised blood pressure (hypertension), raised blood glucose (hyperglycemia or diabetes), and raised total blood cholesterol (hypercholesterolemia).
 Each of these outcome variables is binary, designated as "YES = 1/NO = 0 (Table 1).

 Hypertension, a significant health risk factor, often shows no symptoms and is known as a "silent killer."
 Diagnosis requires consecutive systolic blood pressure readings≥140 mm Hg and diastolic readings≥90 mm Hg.
 Contributing factors include an unhealthy diet, lack of physical activity, tobacco/alcohol use, and being overweight 26.
 Blood pressure measurements utilized a digital monitor, with participants resting for 15 minutes.
-Three readings were taken, and the mean of the second and third readings was calculated.
-Observations outside the valid range were excluded.
-If the third reading was invalid, the average of the first two was considered 19.
+Three readings were taken, and the mean of the three readings was calculated.
+Observations outside the valid range were excluded 19.
 Diabetes, characterized by raised blood glucose, results from insufficient insulin production (Type 1) or ineffective use (Type 2), causing damage to vital organs.
 Type 2 diabetes, prevalent in those aged 35+, is linked to obesity, inactivity, and smoking, with fasting blood glucose≥126 mg/dL or 7 mmol/L indicating diabetes 27.
 Lifestyle changes, including regular physical activity, maintaining a healthy weight, nutritious diet, and avoiding tobacco, can prevent or delay Type 2 diabetes onset.
 Blood glucose levels were assessed with observations falling outside the range of fasting blood glucose <18 mg/dL or >630 mg/dL excluded 19.
 Raised total blood cholesterol, defined as a lipid profile ≥190 mg/dL or currently on medication, poses heart disease and stroke risks.
 Approximately one-third of global ischemic heart disease cases are attributed to high cholesterol28.
 Early detection through regular screening is a key public health strategy.
-Observations outside the total cholesterol range of <75 mg/dL or >470 mg/dL were excluded, with none falling within this range 19.
+Observations outside the total cholesterol range of <75 mg/dL or >470 mg/dL were excluded, with none falling within this range 19 (Table 1).

 In addition, due to insufficient measured data on blood glucose in the Maldives, this study employed self-reported blood glucose levels to assess prevalence.
 Participants were asked, 'Have you ever been informed by a healthcare professional that you have raised blood glucose or diabetes?'
 Those who responded affirmatively were categorized as diabetic patients or ‘Yes’; otherwise, responses were classified as 'No'.
 Furthermore, the Maldives STEP survey of 2011 did not include reporting on total blood cholesterol levels.
 So, we excluded that from the country-wise analysis and also in the pooled analysis.